Students

 - One-click each to see secondary structure, ligands, water, hydrophobic

-vs. hydrophilic, charge, salt bridges, cation-pi interactions.
+vs. hydrophilic, charge, disulfide bonds, salt bridges, cation-pi interactions.

 - Color keys, help, tool tips appear automatically.